VRAraya/Autoid-Project/README.md

 # AutoId-Project

-IoT Platform for Automatic Indoor Garden, design inspired by @julianduque for @Platzi Course: Advanced NodeJs Course
+IoT Platform, design inspired by @julianduque for @Platzi Course: Advanced NodeJs Course

 ### To do: